askap-vast/vast-pipeline/docs/quickstart/configuration.md

 ### GitHub Organizations

-Please refer to the [Python Social Auth documentation](https://python-social-auth.readthedocs.io/en/latest/backends/github.html){:target="_blank"} for a complete description on this authentification method and how to set up the GitHub app used for authentification.
+Please refer to the [Python Social Auth documentation](https://python-social-auth.readthedocs.io/en/latest/backends/github.html){:target="_blank"} for a complete description on this authentication method and how to set up the GitHub app used for authentication.
 All settings are entered into the `.env` file as detailed in the [above section](#.env-file).

 ### Django superuser